SureshKrishnaaR/Crop-Recommendation-Weed-Detection-Frontend/README.md

 ## Objective

 ❖ It is very essential for the farmers to choose a crop that best suits the land being used for cultivation.
-Farmers should get benefited by cultivating the **best fitting crops** rather than cultivating the unsuitable crops.
+Farmers should get benefited by cultivating the **best fitting crops** rather than cultivating unsuitable crops.

-❖ The objective of this project is to develop a system which would be useful for farmers in order to **predict the suitable crop, fertilizer and the crop yield**.
+❖ The objective of this project is to develop a system that would be useful for farmers in order to **predict the suitable crop, fertilizer, and crop yield**.

 ❖ **Weeds** results in **yield reduction**.
 We are using **Image processing** and **Deep learning** techniques which would extract the features that can distinguish between crop leaves and weed leaves.